Generic name: vandetanib [ van-DET-a-nib ]

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

-If you miss a dose of vandetanib and it is less than 12 hours since your last dose, take it as soon as you can and take your next dose at the normal time.
-If you miss a dose or forget to use it, and it is more than 12 hours since your last dose, wait and take your next dose at the normal time.
+If you miss a dose of vandetanib and it is less than 12 hours since your regular time, take it as soon as you can and take your next dose at the normal time.
+If you miss a dose and it is more than 12 hours since your regular time, skip the missed dose and take your next dose at the normal time.
 Do not use extra medicine to make up for a missed dose.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.